-This section discusses the material components of our 2021 compensation program for our principal executive officer and next two most highly compensated executive officers who are named in the Summary Compensation Table below.
+This section discusses the material components of our 2022 compensation program for our principal executive officer and next two most highly compensated executive officers who are named in the Summary Compensation Table below.
 These "named executive officers" and their positions are:

-- · Craig Parker, President, Chief Executive Officer and Director; and - Charles Williams, Chief Financial Officer; - Wen-Chen Yeh, M.D., Ph.D., Chief Scientific Officer; and. - Gad Soffer, Former Chief Executive Officer of Consonance prior to the consummation of the Business Combination.
+- Craig Parker, President, Chief Executive Officer and Director; and - · Charles Williams, Chief Financial Officer; and - Wen-Chen Yeh, M.D., Ph.D., Chief Scientific Officer.